 Approximately 35 million people suffer from Tempormandibular Disorder, commonly known as TMJ, in the United States.
 TMJ disorders are often misunderstood and misdiagnosed by health care professionals.
 Treating TMJ disorders with TMJ therapy should be reserved for medical professionals with experience and expertise in the field.

-Dr. Kimberley Daxon and Dr. Kenneth Grundset perform a comprehensive evaluation on all patients before determining a course of action.
-Starting with a thorough physical examination of the head, mouth, jaw joints, muscles and teeth, Dr. Daxon and Dr. Grundset establish an occlusal (bite) base line.
-Using advanced technology and models, Dr. Daxon and Dr. Grundset prepare an individualized treatment plan to alleviate symptoms and correct problems.
+Dr. Kimberley Daxon and Dr. Deborah Lowry perform a comprehensive evaluation on all patients before determining a course of action.
+Starting with a thorough physical examination of the head, mouth, jaw joints, muscles and teeth, Dr. Daxon and Dr. Lowry establish an occlusal (bite) base line.
+Using advanced technology and models, Dr. Daxon and Dr. Lowry prepare an individualized treatment plan to alleviate symptoms and correct problems.

 Symptoms of TMJ